Can I get a DNA Paternity test on the NHS?

 You cannot receive Paternity testing on the NHS.
 But as costs come down companies like AlphaBiolabs make DNA paternity testing more affordable.
-If your considering buying a paternity test, it is a really good idea to discuss these issues with your GP before buying a paternity test or consider arranging some counselling as they can help you consider all the implications of taking a paternity test on yourself, the child and your family.
+If your considering buying a paternity test it is a really good idea to discuss these issues with your GP before buying a paternity test or consider arranging some counselling as they can help you consider all the implications of taking a paternity test on yourself, the child and the your family.

 Paternity testing on the NHS?

-Should you require a legal DNA test, then it may be that instead of having one of our company nurses collect your DNA sample you can get your local GP or health clinic to collect the DNA paternity test samples for you.
+Should you require a legal DNA test then it may be that instead of having one of our company nurses collect your DNA sample you can get your local GP or health clinic to collect the DNA paternity test samples for you.
 We can arrange for the legal sample kit to be sent to any registered health practice, but we have seen in the past that all health clinics will charge you for this service.

-If you do decide to go ahead and take a paternity test then if you speak to your local GP he will tell you that you cannot have a paternity testing on the NHS as the NHS will not pay for the sample to be processed so the cost implications are something else you must consider.
+If you do decide to go ahead and take a paternity test then if you speak to your local GP he will tell you that you cannot have a paternity testing on the NHS as the NHS will not pay for the sample to be processed so the cost implications is something else you must consider.
 The cost varies, depending on the test provider you use and the type of paternity test you take.
 There are two types of DNA test available today.

 The first type of paternity test is usually called a peace of mind paternity test, which cannot be used in a court of law.
 It is just for your peace of mind so cannot be used to help you claim child maintenance or claim custody of a child as the collection of the paternity test samples id done by you so the laboratory cannot confirm that the samples provided have not been tampered with and the correct samples have been received into the laboratory.

 The second type of paternity test is called legal paternity test.
 This type of paternity test involves the use of a trusted third party to take the DNA samples, such as a registered nurse or doctor.
-These samples are sealed in tamper proof envelopes, and copies of the individuals involved identification is taken and sealed with the DNA samples.
+These samples are sealed in tamper proof envelopes and copies of the individuals involved identification is taken and sealed with the DNA samples.